aktos-io/scadajs-template/webapps/main/README.md

 ### Optional Files

-* `app[2,3,...].ls`: If exists, it is compiled into `js/app[2,3,...].js`.
-Mainly used for UX reasons.
-You are responsible for getting these scripts, no action is taken automatically.
+* `app[2,3,...].ls`: Compiled as `js/app[2,3,...].js`.
+Application is split for UX reasons.
+You are responsible for loading additional scripts, no action is taken automatically.

     > **Rationale** <br />
     > Loading an application requires 3 stage: